maliahavlicek/what2do2day/readme.md

 - [JSON Validator](https://jsonlint.com/) Note: warnings were ignored.
 - [JavaScript Validator](http://beautifytools.com/javascript-validator.php) Note any errors for let, variables set in other .js files, and constants were ignored.

+### Automated Testing
+Once the core development was 70% done, the unit testing defect list and features to do list were revisited to help define core functionality pieces that could be automated
+Provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

 ### Regression Testing

-### Automated Testing
+To supplement the automated testing, manual testing to verify visual look and feel were run.

 ### Bugs
-Several defects were discovered throughout the development process.
-They were tracked in a separate [document](/documentation/bugs_encountered.md).

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+All b

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.